 Zilker Park/Barton springs pool

 Barton Springs is pretty spectacular.
 It’s a spring fed, natural pool that is unlike anything I have ever seen.
 I will say it’s not the most ideal for little ones.
 There are a lot of rocks and the floor of the pool can be slippery (it’s not cement, like I said its natural and there are rocks with algae that make it pretty tricky to walk across).
 Ok so now that ive put that disclaimer out there I want to say that it was still worth the visit.
 It is such a beautiful piece of nature and the girls had a great time!
 Zilker Park has lots to do for kids.
 There is a fairy garden in the summer and a fun train ride that goes around the property.
-The playground there is pretty nice too.
+The playground there is pretty nice too, and we all know that visiting Austin with kids requires at least one playground stop.

 we made the 105 stair hike up to Mount Bonnell to see the site of all sites.
 What a view from the top and the perfect place to stop to have a nice picnic or to go to watch the sunset.